jodymgustafson/6502-suite/readme.md

 It looks like it was ported from C or something.

 So finally I decided to just write my own versions of an assembler and disassembler borrowing a little here and there.
-Bulding an emulator is a lot more involved so I just included it here in all its glory since it wasn't paired to a UI.
+Bulding an emulator is a lot more involved.
+So I just included an existing implementation (thanks N. Landsteiner) with minimal changes and wrapped it in a revealing module.